erijo/tellcore-py/README.md

 * Extended the unit test for TelldusCore and friends.
 * Add better support for callbacks, including thread sync.
-* Test it with a real TellStick.'
+* Test it with a real TellStick.
 * Improve documentation.
 * Make it a proper python package.